Yatsuhashi is the most popular traditional Japanese sweet from Kyoto. You can make this delicious treat at home with just a few simple ingredients.

 - Gather all the ingredients.

-- In a large (microwave-safe) bowl, add scant ¼ cup (30 g) shiratamako and ¼ cup + 1 tsp (65 ml) water.
+- In a large (microwave-safe) bowl, add 30 g shiratamako (glutinous rice flour/sweet rice flour) or mochiko (a scant ¼ cup) and 65 ml water (¼ cup + 1 tsp).
 Whisk well to combine so that there are no lumps of flour.
-We mix these two first, before adding the rest of the dry ingredients.
+We mix these two first before adding the rest of the dry ingredients.

-- Add ¼ cup + 2 tsp (60 g) granulated sugar and ¼ cup + 2 tsp (50 g) joshinko, mix well with a spatula.
-Sugar will make the dough watery.
+- Add 60 g sugar (¼ cup + 2 tsp) and 50 g joshinko (Japanese rice flour) (¼ cup + 2 tsp).
+Mix well with a spatula.
+The sugar will make the dough watery.
 You should be able to see the bottom of the bowl for a second when you draw a line.
 Add more water to reach that consistency, if necessary.

 - It’s ready once it becomes thick and sticky like soft mochi when you mix it with the wet spatula.

-- In a pot that is large enough to fit the bowl, put a steamer rack inside.
-Fill the bottom of the pot with water (make sure water won’t reach to bowl when boiling) and bring to boil.
+- Place a steamer rack inside a pot that is large enough to fit the bowl with the ingredients.
+Fill the bottom of the pot with water (but make sure the water won’t reach to bowl when boiling).
+Bring the water to a boil.
 Once boiling, place the bowl inside.
 Wrap the lid with a kitchen towel so that the condensation won’t drop into the mixture.
-Cover the lid and steam for 12-15 minutes, until the mixture becomes mochi-like – sticky, white, and thick when you mix with a wet spatula.
+Cover the lid and steam for 12–15 minutes or until the texture becomes like mochi—sticky, white, and thick when you mix with a wet spatula.

-- Spread some soybean powder on the working surface.
+- Spread some of the 1 Tbsp kinako (roasted soybean flour) on the work surface.

-- Cut the dough in half.
-Keep the half in the bowl and cover with plastic wrap so it won’t dry out.
+- Divide the dough in half.
+Keep one half in the bowl and cover with plastic wrap so it won’t dry out.

-- Flatten the dough and sprinkle 2 tsp cinnamon powder.
+- With the other half of the dough, flatten it and sprinkle with 2 tsp cinnamon powder.

 - Knead the dough to evenly distribute the cinnamon powder.

-- Create a 3 x 3 inch (8 x 8 cm) square pattern with a cardboard paper.
-Place on the dough and cut out with a knife.
-Sprinkle soybean powder in between the wrappers so they don’t stick together.
+- Create a 3 x 3 inch (8 x 8 cm) square pattern with a piece of cardboard.
+Place it on the dough and cut out squares of dough with a knife.
+Sprinkle more soybean powder in between the wrappers so they don’t stick together.

-- With leftover pieces, knead and roll flat again to create more pieces.
+- With the leftover pieces, knead and roll flat again to create more squares.

 - Flatten half of the dough that you kept in the bowl and sprinkle the matcha/cinnamon powder over the dough as you knead.

-- With a rolling pin, roll out the dough to thin rectangular sheet.
-Try to stretch it out into a rectangular (or square) shape, so it’ll be easier to cut into squares.
+- With a rolling pin, roll out the dough to a thin rectangular sheet.
+Try to stretch it out into a rectangular or square shape, so it’ll be easier to cut into squares.
+Cut the dough into squares.

-- Once you finish cutting the dough in squares, place 1 heaping teaspoon (15 g) of red bean paste in the center of the dough.
+- With the ⅔ cup sweet red bean paste (anko), place 1 heaping teaspoon (15 g) of red bean paste in the center of each dough square.

-- Fold into a triangle shape.
-If the dough edge won’t stick, wet it with water and fold to seal.
+- Fold in half diagonally into a triangle shape and press to seal the edges.
+If the dough edge won’t stick, wet it with water and press to seal.
 Enjoy within 24 hours.

 To Store

-- Just like other mochi desserts, yatsuhashi will become hard and dry when it's stored in the refrigerator.
-Keep yatsuhashi in an airtight container and store it at a cool room temperature.
+- Just like other mochi desserts, Yatsuhashi will become hard and dry when it‘s stored in the refrigerator.
+Keep them in an airtight container and store at a cool room temperature.

-- Roll out the dough into a thinner dough and cut into inch ¾ x 2 ¼ inch (2 x 6 cm) strips.
-Bake them at 300ºF (150ºC) for 15-20 minutes.
-If you prefer it to be more crispy, keep it in the oven for a little longer.
+- Roll out the dough thinner and cut into strips ¾ x 2¼ inches (2 x 6 cm).
+Bake them at 300ºF (150ºC) for 15–20 minutes.
+If you prefer it to be more crispy, keep it in the oven a little longer.
 When they are crispy, remove them from the oven and let them cool.
-Store in an airtight container.